StageGuillaumeVerrier/stage_guillaume/README.md

 1- Review of the theory of basic fluid mechanics, on the following topics:

-  a- Internal flows;
+  a.
+Internal flows;

-  b- Venturi tubes;
+  b.
+Venturi tubes;
-  c- Orifice plates;
+  c.
+Orifice plates;
-  d- Head losses;
+  d.
+Head losses;
-  e- Bernoulli equation;
+  e.
+Bernoulli equation;
-  f- Fundamentals of Aerodynamics and Wind Tunnels;
+  f.
+Fundamentals of Aerodynamics and Wind Tunnels;

 2. Review of basic instrumentation required for experiments on the topics present at assignment 1;